 My husband and I like to explore international destinations, and we find that, sometimes, renting an apartment is an excellent alternative to staying in hotels.
 It has enabled us to have more space to relax, provides a kitchen to prepare breakfast before heading out for the day, and laundry facilities (a great benefit when traveling) so we can travel lightly, washing clothes while away.

-Recently, we rented an apartment in a small, medieval French town that made us feel like we were locals.
+Once, we rented an apartment in a small, medieval French town that made us feel like we were locals.
 We visited the weekly market and selected locally grown products (and wine) that we transformed into a delicious array of charcuterie that we enjoyed more than once.
+Since then, we’ve stayed in short-term rentals in other parts of France and Italy, and we’ve really enjoyed our stays.
+We were quite fortunate, actually, when we stayed in a property in the Italian countryside, as the host offered to prepare dinner for us two nights.
+Those were glorious meals served al fresco with views of vineyards and San Gimignano.

 Traveling Domestically